 I am a big fan of hackathons.
 I think they help promote the aspects of software development I most enjoy–creativity and problem solving in a collaborative atmosphere.
 My first hackathon taught me the basics of git, Flask, and applying concepts I learned in some of my psychology classes to create something someone could interact with.
 The TechCrunch hackathon in 2016 was something I had been looking forward to because I had two ideas I have been thinking about for a while, but had not really investigated or spent time developing on.

-During one of our garage hacknights, my friends Pierre, Zhannar, and I decided to attempt to replicate this study introduced to us at the BCI Meeting conference.
+During one of our garage hacknights, my friends Pierre, Zhannar, and I decided to attempt to replicate this study This study was introduced to me and Pierre at the BCI Meeting conference.
+The BCI Society hosts this conference every three years in Asilomar, California.
 It was a great way to spend a rainy afternoon in San Francisco.
 Pierre was quick to make a write up, so I will simply copy the link to that right up Here.

 Interview Conor Rusomanno is the co-founder of OpenBCI, a teacher, designer, innovator, and visionary.
 He has a passion for opensource projects and understands their value and positive impact the opensource philosophy has on society.
 He is a man with many hats, and wears them all with gusto.
 I was very happy to have an hour of Conor’s time to talk about OpenBCI, EEG technology, Brain-Computer Interface technology and NeuroTechX.
 OpenBCI Chip Audette Blog NeuroTechX Phill Kennedy NeuroGaming